acse-srm3018/DeeplearningProxy/README.md

 pip install -r requirements.txt
 ```

-Whichever solution you decide upon, the package `inception` should then be installed
+Whichever solution you decide upon, the package `models` should then be installed
 by running
 ```bash
 pip install -e .